-- Remove the stems with wire by running it through the throat of the flower and twisting it.
+- Remove the stems with wire by running it through the flower’s throat and twisting it.

 - Take the plastic bag and line the container with it (open side up).

-- Pour the borax into the bag, cover the bottom about 1 inch deep.
+- Pour the Borax into the bag, and cover the bottom about 1 inch deep.

-- Place the blossom face down in the borax; add as many as the container can hold–do not crowd.
+- Place the blossom face down into the Borax; add as many as the container can hold–do not crowd.

 - Twist the plastic bag closed as tightly as possible.

-- Seal the container and let sit for at least 5 weeks.
+- Seal the container and let it sit for at least five weeks.